 Another way pride pops up is in us not being willing to accept help.

 As a black woman, I struggle with this one.
-For so many years we have heard pride associated with our culture.
-Being a proud black woman often is associated with not needing help.
+For so many years, we have heard pride associated with our culture.
+Being a proud black woman is often associated with not needing help.
 How faulty this is and how difficult it is to sometimes deprogram ourselves from this misnomer.

-While it sounds noble, this is one of the most dangerous manifestations of pride and I am been guilty of it.
+While it sounds noble, this is one of the most dangerous manifestations of pride, and I am been guilty of it.